Peter Problems: Plot

 At the Pawtucket Brewery, Angela tells Peter he is getting a promotion to forklift operator since Frank (the original forklift operator) retired.
 Peter quickly becomes a master at it.
 Peter treats Quagmire and Joe to fun using the forklift to make it look like Joe is walking (though Joe loses his pants in the process).
 Peter is then seen lifting a baby lion in a parody of The Lion King.
 Peter then uses the forklift in order to save a beached sperm whale.
 Peter carelessly impales the sperm whale with his forklift and it falls apart when Peter tries to loosen it from the lift.
 Peter lifts an entire vat of beer, drinks it, passes out and drives the forklift through a wall into an executive meeting within the Pawtucket Brewery's conference hall.
 Angela emerges from the rubble and fires Peter.
 Peter retaliates by calling COBRA to pay $1,300.00 a month for health insurance.

 Three weeks later, Lois nags Peter about getting another job and decides to get a job of her own to help out with the bills.
 After Lois lands a job as an assistant manager at Stop & Shop, Peter finds himself left in charge of the household while Lois works.
 He washes the clothes in the dishwasher due to the washing machines in the basement drinking alcohol.
 Then Peter changes Stewie's diapers which Stewie considers intense.
 Peter then tries to make dinner while Lois is away which doesn't go well, as he cooks Chris, places Stewie in the freezer, and chops Meg's head off and places it in the microwave where it explodes.
 When Lois comes home and feels like having sex, Peter discovers he is unable to perform.
-After being humiliated by the family, he goes to see Dr. Hartman on Lois' advice to see if he has any treatments.
+After being humiliated by the family, he goes to see Dr. Hartman on Lois's advice to see if he has any treatments.
 Dr. Hartman tries to help Peter by giving him special pills (Viagra and Cialis) which do not work for him.